Monday, August 14, 2023

-This emphasis on blessing and helping each other was so significant that at the crucial conference that determined once and for all that Gentiles should be accepted into the family of God when they came to Jesus, [7] concern for helping the poor was mentioned to Paul, and those who were leading Gentiles to Christ.
-[8] This was something Paul was not only eager to do, [9] but also regularly practiced in his ministry.
+This emphasis on blessing and helping each other was so significant that, at the crucial conference that determined once and for all that Gentiles should be accepted into the family of God when they came to Jesus, [7] concern for helping the poor was mentioned to Paul and to those who were leading Gentiles to Christ.
+[8] This was something Paul was not only eager to do [9] but also regularly practiced and taught in his ministry.
 [10]

-If we want to be disciples of Jesus like the first followers of Jesus, we are going to take care of each other.
-However, Christian generosity doesn't mean letting lazy people take advantage of the generosity of their fellow believers, [11] but practicing the principle Paul addressed forcefully in his teaching:
+If we want to be disciples of Jesus like the first followers of Jesus and like Jesus wants us to be, as shown by His description of the final judgment, [11] we will take care of each other.
+However, Christian generosity doesn't mean letting lazy people take advantage of the generosity of their fellow believers, [12] but rather it means practicing the principle Paul addressed forcefully in his teaching:

-Father, open my ears to hear and eyes to see my brothers and sisters' physical and financial needs in Christ.
-Use me to minister, bless, and support them in ways that are appropriate to their needs, consistent with how You have richly blessed me, and build up the fellowship of believers.
+Father, open my ears to hear and eyes to see the physical and financial needs of my brothers and sisters in Christ.
+Use me to minister, bless, and support them in ways that are appropriate to their needs and consistent with how You have richly blessed me and that build up the fellowship of believers.
 In the name of Jesus, I pray.
 Amen.

 Together in Christ is a daily devotional that focuses on what Scripture teaches about godly living in relationships.